-Value Definition 00b The logical block protection information is appended to the data 01b The logical block protection information is prepended to the data EDITOR'S NOTE: I have been asked if this can be removed.
-If nobody comes forward with a desire to keep this, it will be removed.
+Value Definition 00b The logical block protection information is appended to the data 01b The logical block protection information is prepended to the data EDITOR'S NOTE: I have been asked if this option to prepend the protection can be removed.
+If nobody comes forward with a desire to keep this, this option will be removed and this field will no longer be needed and will also be removed.
 10b - 11b Reserved

 The LOGICAL BLOCK PROTECTION INFORMATION LENGTH specifies the length in bytes of the logical block protection information.
-If the END-TO-END LOGICAL BLOCK PROTECTION METHOD is set to 01h or 02h, then the LOGICAL BLOCK PROTECTION INFORMATION LENGTH shall be set to 04h.
+If the LOGICAL BLOCK PROTECTION METHOD is set to 01h or 02h, then the LOGICAL BLOCK PROTECTION INFORMATION LENGTH shall be set to 04h.